-Marijuana flower generally contains about 15% to 25% THC.
-In can be smoked or vaporized and results in a mild high that usually lasts around 90 minutes to 3 hours.
-Dabs are concentrated marijuana extracts that can come in many forms, including:
+Compared to marijuana flower at around 15% - 25%, dabs are much stronger — generally from 70% - 90%.
+Marijuana flower can be smoked or vaporized and results in a milder high that usually lasts around 90 minutes to 3 hours.
+Dabs, on the other hand, are very concentrated marijuana extracts that can come in many forms, including:

-Dabs are generally about 70% to 90% THC, and not recommended for the novice user at all.
+Since dabs are generally about 70% to 90% THC, they're not recommended for the novice user at all.
 They produce a very potent high that comes on strong and fast and peaks over the course of a half hour to 45 minutes.
 People have been known to pass out or get "couch lock" when they dab the first few times.

 There are many different ways to dab, but the most common is to use a dab rig.
 Dabbing with a basic rig is a three step process:

 3) Apply the concentrate to the nail and inhale.

 You should dab from a rig ONLY if you have a fairly high tolerance AND know what you're doing.
 If you have no clue, find someone who does—seriously.
 For many, a single hit from a monster rig is equivalent to smoking an entire blunt in one sitting.